StarRocks/starrocks/docs/en/sql-reference/sql-functions/string-functions/ngram_search.md

 +--------------------------------------+-------------------+
 ```

-## Other note
+## More information

-- Currently we only support Ascii encoding.
+- Currently only ASCII encoding is supported.

 - The function `ngram_search` is case-sensitive, while the other function, `ngram_search_case_insensitive`, is case-insensitive.
 Other than that, these two functions are identical.